 WPX wins yet another category.
 Once again, it’s for good reason.
 This company has received a lot of positive reviews for being able to increase site speed by up to 3x for many customers who transfer over from other hosting services.
 It’s proved to be the fastest web hosting that we’ve found.

 It’s effective for improving performance over some cheaper hosts, and increased performance can have a further positive effect on SEO as page loading times improve.

 Many customers also appreciate the one-click Cloudflare setup that provides an additional layer of security and stability.

-Finally, WPX includes special features for malware resolution if your website does become infected.
+Finally, WPX includes special features for malware resolution if your WordPress site does become infected.
 That’s an SEO factor because it means that your performance will be affected by less downtime overall.

 If you’re interested in learning more about why some of the SEO benefits we’ve discussed matter so much, you won’t want to miss the next section.
 I’m going to take you through some of the ways that hosting interacts with SEO in a lot more detail.

 There is a big difference between hosting that’s almost good enough, and the best web hosting provider that’s perfect for your needs.
 This section will serve as an in-depth examination of the factors that went into judging each winner.